napari/docs/docs/naps/10-migration-event-system.md

 Please see below for a more concise display of the problems with the current communication model.

 ## The problem with the current communication model
-Napari currently uses several different event systems throughout the codebase:
+Napari currently uses several different mechanisms to communicate between components throughout the codebase:

-- the custom _napari.utils.events_ framework (derived from _vispy_)
+- the custom _napari.utils.events_ framework (derived from _VisPy_)
-- _vispy's_ event system
+- _Vispy's_ event system
 - _Qt signals_ and _slots_
-- _psygnal_ (used in overlays)
+- _psygnal_ (currently used by overlays)

+These mechanisms are used in different parts of the codebase time and represent different communication semantics.
-As a result, different parts of napari communicate using different abstractions and are not translated into one signal / event model.
+As a result, different parts of napari communicate using different abstractions, making the flow of information through the application difficult to reason about.<br>
-This has a number of consequences:
+This has several consequences.

-__Tight coupling to backend libraries__<br>
+### Tight coupling to backend libraries

-Much of napari's internal code is coupled directly to _Qt_ or _vispy_ because events are represented using their native mechanisms.
-This makes it difficult to separate application logic from rendering or UI concerns.
+Much of napari's internal communication is coupled directly to _Qt_ or _Vispy_ because napari application code frequently interacts with their native communication mechanisms.
+This makes it difficult to separate application logic from GUI and rendering concerns and complicates support for alternative backends.<br>

-__Multiple programming models__<br>
+Ideally, backend-specific communication should remain an implementation detail, with napari exposing a consistent application-level dispatch model regardless of which GUI or rendering backend is being used.

+### Multiple programming models
-Developers currently need to understand several different event APIs:
+Contributors currently need to understand several communication models:

 - _Qt signals_ and _slots_
-- _vispy_ events
+- _Vispy_ events
 - _napari.utils.events_
-- _psygnal_ (in case of overlays)
+- _psygnal_

-Each has different semantics, callback signatures, and connection patterns.
-This increases the cognitive load for contributors and makes it harder to write reusable infrastructure.
+Each has different semantics, callback signatures, connection mechanisms, and lifecycle rules.
+This increases the cognitive load for contributors, makes APIs less consistent, and complicates the development of reusable infrastructure.
-Moving towards a single internal event abstraction reduces this complexity and makes behaviour more consistent across the codebase.

-__Threading__<br>
+### Dynamic event definitions

+Many state-change notifications are represented using dynamically constructed `Event` objects and `EmitterGroup`s.

+The information carried by these events is determined at runtime, making it difficult to:

+- discover available notifications
+- understand callback signatures
+- provide IDE autocompletion
+- perform static type checking
+- generate accurate documentation

+Although many notifications have simple, well-defined interfaces (for example, "opacity changed" or "layer inserted"), these interfaces are hidden behind generic event objects.

+### Threading

-Napari already contains components that execute across different threads, including computational workloads and GUI-related components.
-However, threading behaviour is currently influenced by the specific event system being used rather than being managed consistently at the napari application level.
+Napari already contains components that execute across multiple threads, including computational workloads and GUI-related components.
+Threading behaviour is currently influenced by the communication mechanisms provided by backend libraries.
+For example, _Qt_ imposes thread-affinity requirements for GUI objects, while rendering backends have their own communication models.<br>
-Different frameworks involved in napari's event handling have different assumptions and mechanisms for thread communication.
-For example, _Qt_ imposes strict thread-affinity rules for GUI objects, while _vispy_ has its own event handling model.
-As a result, code that emits or responds to events may need to be aware of backend-specific threading constraints, making event flow harder to reason about and increasing coupling between application logic and external libraries.
+Although these constraints cannot be removed, they should remain encapsulated within backend integration layers wherever possible.
+Napari components should not need to understand backend-specific threading behavior simply to communicate with one another.<br>
+Furthermore, users / developers would benefit from improved communication of propagating events to the main thread.

 ## Requirements of the implementation
 There are a couple of things we would like to see from the implementation.
 These are here defined